 At the current cost per kg to orbit many great space based opportunities and businesses are just not feasible or profitable.

-If the price dropped from $2,000 to $50 then businesses would take advantage of the enormous opportunities and a new commercial space age would begin.
+If the price dropped to $100/kg then businesses would take advantage of the enormous opportunities and a new commercial space age would begin.

 Electromagnetic coilguns have been proposed and proven to be capable of launching at the required velocity (NASA, Sandia/Lockheed Martin etc.).